 You can choose one audience and select “Targeting” if you want only people from this audience to see your ads.

-Or better, “Observation” that will not narrow the reach but can allow to modify the bidding for this specific audience.
+Or better, “Observation” will not narrow the reach but can allow modifying the bidding for this specific audience.

 Budget and Bidding

 The most important section of this page.
 Here you will choose the daily budget you want to spend on your ads.

 If you put $1 per day, some days you might spend $1.2 other times $0.8 but at the end of the month you will spend $30.

 Google Ads will manage your budget on a monthly basis so it might increase your spending on some days if it considers that you will have more interactions with visitors.

 Remember that you can keep a low budget but you take the risk of not having sufficient budget to test your ads or to win rankings against competitors.